emmilaurila/emmilaurila/README.md

 ## Hi there 👋

 I am a student at LAB University of Applied Sciences.
 I am studying Industrial Information Technology.
-I use GitHub to save all of the projects that I'll be making while studying this degree.
+I use GitHub to save all of the projects that I'll be making while studying my degree.

 <!--
 **emmilaurila/emmilaurila** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.